 Just click on the link, type in your travel dates and find out what is on stage during your trip.
 Special tip for Mozart fans: the summer piano concerts at the Mozarthaus Vienna.

 If you are leaning towards a day out in the Danube valley of Wachau, check out the Grafenegg Music Festival at 19th-century Grafenegg castle (throughout August to 8th September).

 Popular Festival Neustift

-Things to do in Vienna August 2018.
-Neustift am Walde in the green outskirts of Vienna is a winery paradise.
+Things to do in Vienna August 2019.
+Neustift am Walde in the green outskirts of Vienna is a winery paradise with almost 800 years of history.
 Each year, it stages Austria’s largest popular festival with traditional costumes (Trachten).
 For four days the winery village transforms into an authentic Austrian party.
 Expect excellent local wines and traditional food, brass music, dirndl dresses and lederhosen.

 How to get there: take metro U6 to Nussdorfer Strasse, then take bus 35A to Neustift am Walde;